rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

 ---

+## 🧠 Initial Modeling

+A basic Linear Regression model was trained using SO₂ and NO₂ as input features to predict SPM.
+This served as a baseline for comparison with refined models in Week 2.

+### 📊 Evaluation Metrics

+- R² Score: **0.1055**
+- MAE: **110.01 µg/m³**
+- MSE: **21546.16**
+- Error Percentage: **48.46%**
+- Custom Accuracy (±10%): **12.96%**

+> These results indicate low predictive performance, reinforcing the need for deeper feature engineering and model refinement in Week 2.

+---

 ## 📈 Key Insights

 - SO₂ and NO₂ show strong correlation with SPM, making them ideal predictors
 - Pollution levels vary significantly across states and urban locations
 - Seasonal trends in SPM are visible through monthly aggregation
 - Data cleaning and visualization helped identify outliers and missing values
+- Initial modeling highlights the limitations of raw pollutant data without contextual enrichment

 ---